1989 World Series: Radio and television coverage

 ABC play-by-play man Al Michaels, who spent three years in San Francisco as an announcer for the San Francisco Giants, was nominated for an Emmy Award for news broadcasting after giving an eyewitness account of the aftermath of the earthquake at Candlestick Park.

 This would be the last World Series that ABC would televise from start to finish (and also the last they would produce themselves), and Game 4 was the last MLB game on ABC until July 1994.
 The television rights would move exclusively to CBS the following year (ABC had shared coverage with NBC since 1976 up until the end of the 1989 season).
-ABC would next televise a World Series in 1995, but only broadcast Games 1, 4, and 5 (the other games were covered by NBC, who had a joint venture with ABC and MLB called The Baseball Network).
+ABC would next televise a World Series in 1995, but only broadcast Games 1, 4, and 5 (the other games were covered by NBC, who had a joint venture with ABC and MLB called The Baseball Network); this was caused in this case by the strike during the 1994 season which cancelled the 1994 World Series, which ABC would have televised; NBC would have had the exclusive rights to the 1995 World Series.

-Due in part to the earthquake and subsequent interruption of play, as well as the four-game sweep by the A's, ABC only drew an overall Nielsen rating of 16.4 for the Series.
+Due in part to the earthquake and subsequent interruption of play, as well as the four-game sweep by the Athletics, ABC only drew an overall Nielsen rating of 16.4 for the Series.
 This was the first World Series since the introduction of prime-time games in 1971 to draw a rating of less than 20.

+This was also the last World Series to be simulcast on the Global Television Network in Canada.
+Global had aired the World Series in odd-numbered years while CTV had aired in even-numbered years.
+CTV would hold exclusive World Series rights from 1990 until 1996.

 As previously mentioned, CBS Radio also covered the Series.
 Jack Buck returned for his seventh and last World Series as the radio voice for CBS, as he was to move to the television side the next year.
 He was joined by Johnny Bench as his analyst, who replaced Bill White when he was appointed to replace Giamatti as president of the National League earlier in the year.
 Buck was replaced by Vin Scully the next year, who made his return to CBS Radio following NBC Sports' loss of television rights to CBS.
 Bench covered four more World Series for CBS Radio with the 1993 series being his last.

 Aftermath

+1989 would turn out be the Athletics' final championship as an Oakland-based franchise, as the team left the city for Sacramento in 2024, to play as the Athletics (with no city name), while preparing to relocate and play in Las Vegas as the Las Vegas Athletics by 2028.